Devulapellykushal/vanitya4indiabe/config/README.md

 - Never commit `.env` file to version control
 - Add proper authentication to admin config endpoints before production
 - Use environment variables for all sensitive data

+## Backend configuration bootstrap (vanitya-be)

+### Where to put API keys
+Place secrets in your environment (preferred) or in a local .env file at the project root for development.
+A sample file is provided at config/env.sample; copy values from there into your .env or environment.
+Do not commit real secrets.

+- SARVAM_API_KEY goes in .env or CI secrets.
+- FIREBASE_API_KEY, FIREBASE_PROJECT_ID, GOOGLE_WEB_CLIENT_ID go in .env or CI secrets.
+- JWT_SECRET should be a strong, random string and must not be committed.

+### Sarvam credits threshold
+SARVAM_CREDITS_THRESHOLD defines the minimum remaining credits at which the system will stop using Sarvam and fall back to the next provider in ai.fallback_order.

+High-level behavior:
+1) Determine the current provider by consulting ai.fallback_order.
+2) If provider is sarvam and remaining credits are less than or equal to SARVAM_CREDITS_THRESHOLD, skip sarvam and try the next provider in the list.
+3) Continue through the list until a provider is usable.
+If none are available, use the local provider if present or return a graceful error.

+The threshold value is provided via the environment and referenced in config as ai.sarvam.credits_threshold: ${SARVAM_CREDITS_THRESHOLD}.
+The default sample value is 50.

+### AI fallback order
+Configured via ai.fallback_order in config/vanitya-config.yml.
+The default order is:
+- sarvam
+- ai4bharat
+- local

+You can reorder to prioritize different providers.

+### Storage backend toggle
+Set STORAGE_BACKEND to local or s3 in your environment or .env.
+The config reads this value and selects the appropriate storage backend.
+When using s3, ensure the usual AWS credentials and bucket configuration are available in the environment.

+### Generation policy
+Tunable content generation options located under generation_policy in config/vanitya-config.yml:
+- max_exercises_per_lang_level: 1
+- questions_per_exercise: 10
+- audio_probability: 0.2

+These defaults can be adjusted to tailor content density and audio usage.

+### Windows/WSL notes
+All paths in this configuration are relative where applicable.
+Avoid hardcoding OS-specific absolute paths.
+The provided defaults work for Windows, WSL, and Linux environments when using environment variables and relative paths.